juhakivekas/multidiff/README.md

 Code of Conduct
 Please participate and uphold respect for fellow contributors.
 Please report unacceptable behaviour.
 ### How can I contribute ?
-This sectionn berfiely goes over the ways you can contribute.
+This section berfiely goes over the ways you can contribute.
 #### Before submiting a bug report or adding a new feature.
 * **make sure you have the latest verion** of multidiff by fetching the latest version of the repo
 #### Submiting a bug report